fmi-alg/dgc/docker/Readme.md

 The following command will compute the distance closures.
 The command needs the ch levels used to partition the ch graph.
-They to be given as a single string separated by a comma.
+They need to be given as a single string separated by a comma.

 ```bash
 $ docker-compose --env-file lichtenstein.env run dgc dgc "5,10,15"